Oahu Elopement Guide

 Lanikai Beach

-This beach is about a mile long, and there’s plenty of trails around to also explore.
+Lanikai Beach is about a mile long, and there are plenty of trails around to also explore.
 We love this spot for couples who want to maybe explore some trails and then cool off in the crystal clear blue waters of one of the most beautiful beaches in Oahu.
 Seriously, the sand is super soft here too!

 Ahupua’a ‘O Kahana State Park

-This state park is PERFECT for adventurous couples.
-Imagine exploring giant green leaves and winding trails to epic views that feel like they are straight out of a storybook?
+Ahupua’a ‘O Kahana State Park is PERFECT for adventurous couples.
+Imagine exploring giant green leaves and winding trails to epic views that feel like they are straight out of a storybook.
 You can even bring your pet along and plan a glamping trip together during your elopement.
 When in doubt, there’s even a sandy beach that offers plenty of views and some pretty epic surfing opportunities.

 Makapu’u Lookout